Condy v1.5.0

 inline

-Construct a new ProvidedBufferQueue object.
+Construct a new ProvidedBufferQueue object in current Runtime.

 Parameters